da-wilky/SitDown/README.md

     sitdown.sit - Permission to use /sit and right click stairs to sit sitdown.admin - Permission to enable/disable the plugin features sitdown.* - Wildcard Permission

+### Versions
+I did not test the upper versions of the plugin with the lower versions of Minecraft, but I assume they are also working.
+A list of plugin versions created (or tested) for specific Minecraft versions:

+* SitDown 2.0: Minecraft 1.16
+* SitDown 3.0: Minecraft 1.17 (and tested on 1.18)
+* SitDown 4.0: Minecraft 1.19